mikewest/http-state-tokens/draft-west-http-state-tokens.md

 ~~~ abnf
 Sec-Http-State = sh-dictionary
 ~~~
+{: artwork-align="center"}

 The dictionary MUST contain:

 *   Exactly one member whose key is `token`, and whose value is binary content ({{!I-D.ietf-httpbis-header-structure}}, Section 3.9) that encodes the HTTP state token's value for the origin to which the header is delivered.

+    If the `token` member contains more than 256 bits of binary content, the member MUST be ignored.

 The dictionary MAY contain: